worldveil/dejavu/README.md

 }
 ```

-Or by reading .wav files via scripting functions:
+Or by reading files via scripting functions:

 ```python
 >>> from dejavu.recognize import FileRecognizer